 We Were Not Orphans: Stories From The Waco State Home

-The Waco State Home was established as the State Home for Dependent and Neglected Children by the Thirty-sixth Legislature in 1919.
-It was in operation until 1979.
-Anglo children adjudged by district courts to be neglected were declared wards of the state of Texas, and they were admitted to the home for care, education, and training.
+The Texas Legislature established the Waco State Home as the State Home for Dependent and Neglected Children in 1919.
+It closed in 1979.
+Anglo children adjudged by district courts to be neglected were declared wards of the state of Texas, and they were admitted to the home for care, education and training.